Spectrophobia: The Fear Of Mirrors And What It Means

 Determine How Your Spectrophobia Affects You

-There are a myriad of reasons why you may be afraid of reflective surfaces.
+There is a myriad of reasons why you may be afraid of reflective surfaces.
 Perhaps it is because there is something involved with your self-perception, or perhaps you are more spiritual and are worried that something may appear in the reflection.
 Determining the true reason behind your fear will greatly improve your ability to conquer it.

 Do Your Best to Push Your Limits

 While you shouldn't start uncovering your mirrors and staring into reflective surfaces, you should try to see what you are capable of doing so that you can begin to deal with the phobia.
 What little you can do, try to fit it into your day so that you become a little less scared of mirrors as you go along.
 It may be difficult, at first; but the more you expose yourself to reflective surfaces in non-threatening circumstances, the better your chance of overcoming your phobia.

 Treat Other Symptoms As Well

-Fear comes with anxiety and anxiety comes with its own set of symptoms that can impact your mental health and wellbeing.
+Fear comes with anxiety, and anxiety comes with its own set of symptoms that can impact your mental health and wellbeing.
 Make sure you are doing exercises and treating this anxiety as you go along to make the process easier for you.

 Mirrors and other reflective surfaces do not have to rule your life and prevent you from living like everyone else.
-A fulfilling life is possible-all you need are the right tools to get there.
-Take the first step today.
+A fulfilling life is possible—all you need are the right tools to get there.